 As you probably noticed, the examples above give a good overview on the format of my postcards, but not the exact wording.
 I do this because I don’t want you to feel like my postcards are the only ones that will work for you.

-I've certainly had some success with my postcard templates, but it's not because I'm the most prolific writer in the world… it's just because I tried (again, and again, and again).
+I've certainly had some success with my postcard templates, but it's not because I'm the most prolific writer in the world… it's just because I tried, and tried, and tried again.

 It's entirely possible that you are a better writer than me, and I don’t want to imply that my postcards are the best letters ever written.